zverok/rubyseeds/README.md

 something about learning Ruby, I guess?..

-Current project have no relation to this group, and, as [the site](http://rubyseeds.github.io/materials/) seems to be dead, and I've already thinked out and loved the name when I found the organization, I allowed myself to keep it.
+Current project have no relation to this group, and, as [the site](http://rubyseeds.github.io/materials/) seems to be dead, and I've already thinked out and loved the name when I found the organization, I allowed myself to keep the name.

 ## Other nice things to say

-Approaches:
+For cleaner code and

-naught
+* naught
-hashie
+* hashie
-time_boots
+* time_boots

 ## Contributing